LucasSD/docvault/README.md

 You will need to create a super user to access the Django admin site and to login (https://docs.djangoproject.com/en/3.2/ref/contrib/admin/): to do this, run `python manage.py createsuperuser --settings=docvault.dev_settings` and follow the instructions.

+It's a small part of the website's functionality, but for e-mails to send correctly for resetting forgotten passwords, you will need to set up an email server and update the e-mail settings in your dev_settings.py file.
+You can set them as environment variables or hard code them.
+I recommend https://www.sendinblue.com because it's free, quick and easy.

 ## Project Status